Gotham Knights: Release Date, Gameplay, Trailer, and More

 Gotham Knights is coming sooner than many expect, with the concrete release date recently announced as October 25.
 Originally when it was revealed during DC FanDome 2020, it was announced to be released in 2021 before being unceremoniously pushed back.
 Whether the delay is a good or bad sign is still up in the air, but aside from some extreme cases, delaying games tends to mean they get the time and care they initially deserved, and with a new release date we can assume they are happy with the project so far.

 Interestingly, the team behind Gotham Knights are also rumoured to be working on a Superman game, which we're yet to hear anything official about.

 Gotham Knights Trailers

 The reveal trailer set up the premise of the game back in August 2020 during DC FanDome.
-It featured a recording of Batman triggering code black (the protocol for his death and the destruction of the batcave) before informing his proteges that they need to step into the boots of the Dark Knight and keep Gotham safe together.
-Also rather importantly, it confirms that the game doesn’t take place in the Arkhamverse, instead inhabiting a separate universe, so don’t expect any crossover with Rocksteady’s Suicide Squad.
+It featured a recording of Batman triggering code black (the protocol for his death and the destruction of the Batcave) before informing his proteges that they need to step into the boots of the Dark Knight and keep Gotham safe together.
+Rather importantly, it confirms that the game doesn’t take place in the Arkhamverse, instead inhabiting a separate universe, so don’t expect any crossover with Rocksteady’s Suicide Squad.

 Gotham Knights Gameplay And Story

 The game has been confirmed as an action role-playing game with different builds and play styles, depending on your character and how you choose to progress them.
 There are four playable characters: Robin, Batgirl, Red Hood, and Nightwing, which is a welcome break from playing their tutor/master for once.
 Due to the multiple player characters available, the game can be played all the way through cooperatively with smooth drop-in/drop-out that doesn’t affect the other player's progression.